Love reading but bored with your current options?

 The Chinese version of the book is incredibly easy to read, seeing as it’s a children’s book.
 Beginners can absolutely benefit from this book and intermediate learners may learn a thing or two from it as well.
 If you’re familiar with the book in English, you may find it easier to follow along in Mandarin.

-This Kindle version, which is around $7, is especially helpful for learning Mandarin as it contains audio links to the pronunciation of difficult words as well as portions in English, such as annotations and notes from the translators.
+This Kindle version is especially helpful for learning Mandarin as it contains audio links to the pronunciation of difficult words as well as portions in English, such as annotations and notes from the translators.

 Who hasn’t read or watched a Sherlock Holmes tale at least once in their life?
 Like “The Secret Garden,” this Sherlock Holmes classic by Sir Arthur Conan Doyle is ideal for children or beginner Mandarin learners.
 “Sherlock Holmes and the Case of the Curly Haired Company” is a bit simpler than “The Secret Garden,” so intermediate learners may not particularly get anything out of reading this one.
 However, this Kindle book features many of the same bells and whistles—audio clips, annotations and notes in English, highlighting and note-taking features.